What Is Planned Maintenance?

 Planned Maintenance Definition

-Planned maintenance is a maintenance approach focused on minimizing equipment downtime and returning to uptime as soon as possible after a breakdown.
-It’s a basic form of preventive maintenance carried out “according to plan.”
+Planned maintenance is a maintenance approach focused on minimizing unplanned equipment downtime and returning to uptime as soon as possible after a breakdown.
+In fact, it’s a basic form of preventive maintenance carried out “according to plan.”
 Planned maintenance involves knowing ahead of time the spare parts, tools, services, and maintenance tasks that will be needed to solve a problem.

 - Preventative Maintenance: Planned preventative maintenance aims to put in place a maintenance schedule that takes care of problems before they occur.
 For instance, manufacturers often recommend servicing vehicles every 5,000 miles.
 This scheduled maintenance task helps vehicles run smoothly; procrastinate car upkeep for too long, and it may stall at a dangerous or inconvenient time.

 - Planned Unscheduled Maintenance: This approach entails undertaking maintenance activities after a failure has already occurred, although a recovery plan is in place to deal with these eventualities.
 Once again, the goal is to return the equipment back to operation as soon as possible without jeopardizing safety.
 Planned unscheduled maintenance helps minimize maintenance costs by avoiding last-minute rush orders for replacement parts.
 For example, a vehicle owner may purchase a spare battery in case the current one dies.

 Perhaps, the most important part of planned maintenance is that well-structured workflows reduce your reactive maintenance and unplanned downtime and increase your KPIs (key performance indicators).

 As the graphic above indicates, reactive maintenance always starts with a breakdown or an anomaly, resulting in breakdown and downtime.
 The benefits of planned maintenance—even work orders requiring weekly lubrication of a piece of equipment—is that it prolongs asset lifespan.